• Skip to main content

 Several studies have established a strong link between heart health and erectile dysfunction: while erectile dysfunction can be caused by cardiovascular disease, the former can also be a predictor of the latter.

-Primary Care Physician in Wellington, FL
+Primary Care Provider in Wellington, FL

-At Advanced Medical Clinic, our board-certified internal medicine physician, Dr. Ishan Gunawardene, provides evidence-based, compassionate, and confidential care for men dealing with erectile dysfunction.
+At Advanced Medical Clinic, our board-certified internal medicine provider, Dr. Ishan Gunawardene, provides evidence-based, compassionate, and confidential care for men dealing with erectile dysfunction.
 He offers a range of innovative interventions customized to your specific health needs.
 Should advanced care be necessary for your condition, Dr. Gunawardene will gladly coordinate your care with the right specialist.

 To arrange a consultation with Dr. Gunawardene, call us at (561) 434-1935.
 You may also book a visit right here on our website.
 We look forward to helping you feel your best in and out of the bedroom!